-There are actually medicine take back programs that you can research if you don’t want to dispose of your old medications in the trash.
+There are actually medicine take back programs that you can research if you don’t want to dispose of your old medications in the trash or toilet.

 If you do want to just get rid of them in the trash, you can do that, but you do want to properly dispose of them.
-You don’t want to just pour the medicine or pills in the trash.
+You don’t want to just pour the medicine or pills in the trash or toilet.

 Earth 911 recommends pouring the medicine (or if it’s pills, add some water so they will dissolve) into a plastic baggie and then pouring in some kitty litter to get the whole thing to harden.

 CDs, DVDs, and VHS Tapes